slimyburp-gamedrix/Echoland-Beta/README.md

 - Create an area and build things
 - Automatically assigned name and area
-- Inventory and body attachment systems are not yet implemented
+- Inventory and body attachment work
 - Newly created areas may return as private until you restart the server
 - Repo posted early due to excitement
 - Actively in development—and open for community contributions